WikiWorks/FsZion/README.md

 The extension includes additional Chameleon sub-skins/themes.

+1) Download and place the files in a directory called ChameleonThemes in your extensions/ folder.

-1) Install extensions Bootstrap and Chameleon
+2) Install extensions Bootstrap and Chameleon

-2) Add to LocalSettings.php:
+3) Add to LocalSettings.php:

 ```
 wfLoadExtension( 'Bootstrap' );